Bisonai/orakl/docs/v0.1-internal/README.md

 | 19 | public   | 0x8626f6940E2eb28930eFb4CeF49B2d1F2C9C1199                         |             |
 | 19 | private  | 0xdf57089febbacf7ba0bc227dafbffa9fc08a93fdc68e1e42411a14efcf23656e |             |

+## Payment methods

+Currently, we support two payment methods:

+* `Prepayment` (`contracts/src/v0.1/Prepayment.sol`)
+* Direct method

+### `Prepayment`
+`Prepayment` smart contract allows anybody (later referred as account owner) to create an account (`createAccount()`) that can be used to pay for Orakl services (VRF, Request-Response, ...).

+Before `Prepayment` can be used with specific service, it has to be connected with coordinator of that service (`addCoordinator(address coordinator)`).
+Later, we can remove coordinator from prepayment (`removeCoordinator(address coordinator)`).
+Connection and removal of coordinator from `Prepayment` has to be executed by account with `DEFAULT_ADMIN_ROLE`.

+KLAY tokens can be deposited (`deposit(uint64 accId)`) by anyone with knowledge of account ID (`uint64 accId`).
+Account owner can withdraw (`withdraw(uint64 accId, uint96 amount)`) any amount of  KLAY tokens from its own account (`uint64 accId`).
+In order to proceed with withdrawal, there must be no ongoing unfulfilled request (`pendingRequestExists(uint64 accId)`) through the account of interest.
+Account can be permanently removed (`cancelAccount(uint64 accId, address to)`) and remaining KLAY tokens are returned to predefined address (`address to`).
+Before an account can be used by any service connected to `Prepayment`, account owner has to attach consumer (`addConsumer(uint64 accId, address consumer)`) to account.
+Later, account owner can remove consumer (`removeConsumer(uint64 accId, address consumer)`) when consumer is not used in any of provided services.

+To change the owner of account, account owner can request (`function requestAccountOwnerTransfer(uint64 accId, address newOwner)`) to transfer the ownership.
+Acount ownership is not changed until proposed owner accepts the account ownership (`acceptAccountOwnerTransfer(uint64 accId)`).

 ## Aggregator

 ### Deploying new aggregator